jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # What are Salts & Peppers?

-A salt or pepper is a random value added as additional input to a password hash function to **protect** the resulting hash **from reverse hash lookups** (and optimised versions of reverse hash lookups such as rainbow tables).
+A salt or pepper is a random value added as additional input to a password hash function to **protect** the resulting hash **from reverse hash lookups** (and optimised versions of reverse hash lookups such as reverse hash lookups).

 Salts are stored in the user table in the database, one random salt per user, whereas a pepper is a single random value specific to an application and is stored outside of the database (preferably in some form of secure storage).
-Below we will explain in detail the use of salts and peppers and what reverse hash lookups are.
+In subsequent sections we will explain in detail the use of salts and peppers and what reverse hash lookups are.

 <figure>
   <img src="/image/blog/2023-04-02-salts-and-peppers/salt-and-pepper-locations.svg" alt="Salts and Pepper Locations"/>